 It is that time of year again!
 California’s official state marine mammal, the California Gray whale, is starting its way down South!
 Generally speaking, this is the best time for San Diego whale watching.

 San Diego Whale Watching

-Whales pass through San Diego year round but prefer to stay more than five miles offshore.
-Gray whales, on the other hand, tend to keep close to the shore when traveling South; as a result, this is a great time to see them from onshore.
+Whales pass through San Diego year-round but prefer to stay more than five miles offshore.
+On the other hand, Gray whales tend to keep close to the shore when traveling South; as a result, this is a great time to see them from onshore.

-Let us now take a look at a few fascinating facts about the Gray whale; also, I have also included a summary of some other possible whales you are most likely to encounter while on a San Diego whale watching tour
+Let us now look at a few fascinating facts about the Gray whale; also, I have included a summary of some other possible whales you are most likely to encounter while on a San Diego whale watching tour.

 The Eastern North Pacific Gray Whale